programminghoch10/HangoverClock/README.md

   * Seconds: 0
   * Days: 0
   * Months: 0

-I'll continue on developing a watchface and it will ship with the main app as soon as its ready.
+I'll continue developing a watchface and it will ship with the main app as soon as its ready.